 - It will not give you the professional image that your business needs to look credible to your potential customers.

-A commercial address offers all of the following benefits needed for a business:
+A commercial business address offers all of the following benefits needed for a business:

 - Offers a professional image.